-Table 1.
-Hygiene and Cleaning Suggestions
+Table 1.Hygiene and Cleaning Suggestions

-Remind staff and students to consistently use good hygiene practices to stay healthy and a spreading the disease: void ☐ Avoid close contact with people who are sick. ☐ Stay home when you are sick. $\ \square$ Cover your cough or sneeze into your elbow or a tissue, then throw the tissue in the $\ $ rash. ☐ Avoid touching your eyes, nose, and mouth. ☐ Wash hands often with soap and water (20 seconds). \square If you don't have soap, use hand sanitizer (60-95% alcohol based). ☐ Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe. Ł Team up with school nurses and local health providers to review your school wellness police and procedures.
-Modify them as needed to reflect best practices in preventive health measures. cies Place hand washing (or sanitizing) stations in all publicly accessible areas-building entrancellassrooms, restrooms, hallways, cafeterias, libraries, school offices, buses.
-Be sure that ha washing (or sanitizing) stations are well maintained and stocked.
+Remind staff and students to consistently use good hygiene practices to stay healthy and avoid spreading the disease: Avoid close contact with people who are sick. □ Stay home when you are sick.
+Cover your cough or sneeze into your elbow or a tissue, then throw the tissue in the trash.
+Avoid touching your eyes, nose, and mouth. □ Wash hands often with soap and water (20 seconds). □ If you don't have soap, use hand sanitizer (60-95% alcohol based). □ Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe.
+Team up with school nurses and local health providers to review your school wellness policies and procedures.
+Modify them as needed to reflect best practices in preventive health measures.
+Place hand washing (or sanitizing) stations in all publicly accessible areas-building entrances, classrooms, restrooms, hallways, cafeterias, libraries, school offices, buses.
+Be sure that hand washing (or sanitizing) stations are well maintained and stocked.
 Determine if any PPE will be required for staff and students.
-Will the school provide PPE su face masks for students, staff, and visitors? ch as Ensure that all janitorial, maintenance, cafeteria, and transportation staff are trained in disinfection protocols and equipped with necessary PPE.
-Clean and sanitize high-traffic areas and multi-use items multiple times during the day (e.g. restrooms, computer labs, buses, copy machines, phones, drinking fountains, door handles
+Will the school provide PPE such as Π face masks for students, staff, and visitors?
+Ensure that all janitorial, maintenance, cafeteria, and transportation staff are trained in disinfection protocols and equipped with necessary PPE.
+Clean and sanitize high-traffic areas and multi-use items multiple times during the day (e.g., restrooms, computer labs, buses, copy machines, phones, drinking fountains, door handles).

-Table 2.
-Suggested Resources for Hygiene and Cleaning
+Table 2.Suggested Resources for Hygiene and Cleaning

 Suggested resource Туре Description Reopening Schools Scenarios Tip Sheet This tip sheet is designed to be used with the Four Scenarios for Instructional Delivery and the Instructional Planning Guide for 2020-2021 produced by the National Institute for Excellence in Teaching.
 It provides school teams with a structure to determine what "opens," what will be required, and what restrictions will be in place in each of the operational areas.
 Social Distancing Guidelines Tip Sheet This tip sheet provides practical suggestions and ideas for ways schools can establish and implement the social distancing practices advocated by the CDC.
 Implementing Hygiene and Cleaning Protocols Tip Sheet This tip sheet provides practical suggestions for how schools can establish appropriate hygiene and cleaning protocols to help stop the spread of the COVID-19 virus according to CDC guidelines.
-Opening and Ending Day Routines Tip Sheet Routines and rituals are important activities that can help children, students, and staff feel safe and secure.
-This tip sheet provides suggestions for opening/ending day rituals and routines that teachers can easily implement in their classrooms.
-Four Scenarios for Instructional Delivery Instructional Planning Guide for 2020-2021 Tool Tool As any teacher, school principal, or district superintendent can tell you, returning to school in periods of normalcy is hard.
-Doing so in the face of COVID-19, a public health epidemic with extreme uncertainties, will be monumentally difficult.
-These tools are intended to be used as guides for school administrators as they design their reopening plans for the 2020-21 school year.
-Return to School Roadmap Where Public Education and Public Health Meet Tool The roadmap is produced by Opportunity Labs and is informed by evidence-based practices and the direct feedback of epidemiologists, child infectious disease physicians, psychologists, district superintendents, leaders of public charter school management organizations, and school leaders.
+Return to School Roadmap Where Public Education and Public Health Meet ΤοοΙ The roadmap is produced by Opportunity Labs and is informed by evidence-based practices and the direct feedback of epidemiologists, child infectious disease physicians, psychologists, district superintendents, leaders of public charter school management organizations, and school leaders.
 The tool provides a roadmap of essential actions to help district and school leaders plan and implement a safe, efficient, and equitable return to school.

-Suggested resource Туре Description Blueprint for Back to School Document With many decisions to make, this document provides helpful suggestions and ideas for prioritizing those decisions as schools plan for reopening in six different buckets of work: school operations, whole child supports, school personnel, academics, distance learning, and general considerations.
-Shifting School Culture to Spark Rapid Improvement: A Quick Start Guide for Principals and Their Teams - Center for School Turnaround & Improvement Tool During times of trauma and stress, the creation of a positive culture is critically important.
-This tool provides helpful suggestions for how to move a school from a negative culture to a positive one that fosters student learning and success.
+Blueprint for Back to School Document With many decisions to make, this document provides helpful suggestions and ideas for prioritizing those decisions as schools plan for reopening in six different buckets of work: school operations, whole child supports, school personnel, academics, distance learning, and general considerations.
 Considerations for Schools Website The CDC website provides suggestions and considerations for ways in which schools can help protect students, teachers, administrators, and staff and slow the spread of COVID-19.
 CDC Cleaning Disinfection Tool: Public Spaces, Workplaces, Businesses, Schools and Homes Document/Tool From the CDC, this document/tool provides a general framework for cleaning and disinfection practices.